semantic-flow/sflo/documentation/concept.url.md

 Example:
-- `ns/` = namespace node for organizing content and minting IRIs; refers to itself as a namespace
+- `ns/` = bare node for organizing content and minting IRIs; refers to itself as a namespace
 - `ns/dave/` = refers to Dave the person (data node)
 - `ns/dave/index.html` = resource page about Dave (content)
 - `ns/dave-bio/` = refers to Dave's biographical dataset (data node)